Bill C-377: Climate Change Accountability Act: Bill C-377: 2006

+Bill C-311: 2009

 On February 10, 2009, Bruce Hyer, then the New Democrat Deputy Environment Critic and MP for Thunder Bay-Superior North, seconded by Layton, reintroduced it in the 40th Parliament as Bill C-311.
-It passed 2nd Reading on April 1, 2009, by a vote of 141 to 128, and was sent to the Standing Committee on the Environment and Sustainable Development.
+It passed second reeading on April 1, 2009, by a vote of 141 to 128, and was sent to the Standing Committee on the Environment and Sustainable Development.
 On October 21, 2009, the House voted 169 to 93 to allow the Committee more time to study the Bill, as the sixty sitting days permitted for its consideration under Standing Order 97.1(1) of the House of Commons had expired.
 Passage of the Climate Change Accountability Act was therefore effectively delayed until 2010, meaning it would not influence the government in negotiations at the UN COP15 global climate change treaty negotiations held in December 2009 in Copenhagen.
 On December 10, 2009, the committee report on Bill C-311 was presented to the House, without amendment to the Bill.

-The December 30, 2009 prorogation of the House did not affect the Bill, as Private Member's Bills are reinstated at the stage last completed, and Bill C-311 had not been considered at Report Stage at prorogation.
-When Parliament resumed, C-311 was concurred in at Report Stage on April 14, 2010, by vote 155 to 137.
+The prorogation of Parliament on December 30, 2009 did not affect the bill, as private member's bills are reinstated at the stage last completed prior to prorogation.
+When Parliament resumed, C-311 was concurred in at report stage on April 14, 2010, by a vote of 155 to 137.

-The bill was passed by the House of Commons at 3rd Reading on May 5, 2010, with 149 votes for and 136 votes against.
-It received 1st Reading in the Senate on May 6, 2010, before being defeated at 2nd Reading on November 16, 2010, by a vote of 43 to 32.
+The bill was passed by the House of Commons on third reading on May 5, 2010, with 149 votes for and 136 votes against.
+It received first reading in the Senate on May 6, 2010, before being defeated on second reading on November 16, 2010, by a vote of 43 to 32.